-Data Item Response Options Content Guidance and Related Definitions Selected High-Need Community Name Free text Selected High-Need Community Zip Code(s) Numerical This refers to the community that the subrecipient or the grantee targets its program efforts.
-Selecting "Add Target Zip Code" will add the entered value to the list of ZIP codes.
-You can also use the USPS Look Up a ZIP Code & tool to search for a ZIP code.
-Alternative: If this subrecipient or you target an entire county (or counties) as the selected High-Need Community, indicate the county name(s) here.
-Free text The field accepts up to 100 characters.
-Subrecipients Check boxes with subrecipients that were entered in the "Subrecipient" section Select subrecipient(s) connected to this High-Need Community.
+Data Item Response Options Content Guidance and Related Definitions Selected High-Need Community Name Free text The field accepts up to 100 characters.
+Selected High-Need Community ZIP Code(s) Numerical This refers to the community that the subrecipient or the grantee targets for its program efforts.
+Selecting "Add Target ZIP Code" will add the entered value to the list of ZIP codes.
+You can also use the USPS tool Look Up a ZIP Code I to search for a ZIP code.
+Alternative: If this subrecipient or you target an entire county (or counties) as the selected High-Need Community, indicate the county name(s) here Free text The field accepts up to 100 characters.
+Subrecipients Check boxes with the subrecipients that you entered in the "Subrecipient" section Select subrecipient(s) connected to this High- Need Community.
 If you selected "No" under "Do you fund subrecipients for this grant?" in the Grantee Information section, the system will indicate "No subrecipients added."
+PDO grantees: Select the subrecipient(s) that provide oversight or services specific to the PDO/Naloxone grant to this community.

 Data Item Response Options Content Guidance and Related Definitions Briefly describe how you are defining this community as a High-Need Community.
-This description should summarize in two or three sentences what you reported in detail in your Disparity Impact Statement.
+This description should summarize in 2 or 3 sentences what you reported in detail in your Disparity Impact Statement.
 Free text The field accepts up to 3,000 characters.
-Start Date for High-Need Community Date (mm/dd/yyyy)
+Start Date for High-Need Community Date (mm/dd/yyyy) PDO grantees: The start date is the date the community began receiving resources (for example, implementation assistance, naloxone, trainings) through the PDO/Naloxone grant.